Constantine03/HOG_SVM/README.md

 # HOG_SVM
-My masters diploma project
+My masters diploma project:
-Using HOG and SVM for human detection
+using HOG and SVM for human detection